Ischi94/Joachimski/README.md

 ## Overview

-This is the repository for the 95% Confidence Intervals for the manuscript **Title: Five million years of high atmospheric CO2 in the aftermath of the Permian-Triassic mass extinction** by
+This is the repository for the 95% Confidence Intervals for the manuscript **Five million years of high atmospheric CO2 in the aftermath of the Permian-Triassic mass extinction** by
 - Michael Joachimski
 - Johann Müller
 - Daoliang Chu